The Oldest House Museum Wedding Photography Guide

 The iconic coquina stone arches frame couples beautifully.
 The weathered texture and warm tones photograph wonderfully, especially during soft afternoon light.

-The Oldest House's distinctive pink/salmon colored walls create a unique and photogenic backdrop.
+The distinctive pink/salmon colored walls create a unique and photogenic backdrop.
 The color complements virtually any floral palette.

 Llambias House Gardens

-A second garden space featuring a charming balcony, spiraling brick pavements, a lavish arbor, and a mystical wishing well.
-Great for ceremony or reception variety.
+A second garden space featuring a charming balcony, spiraling stone pavements, a lavish arbor, and a mystical wishing well.
+Great for your celebration or reception variety.

 Brick Pathways